Skip to content

 • innovethic e.U.

-• Johannes Kepler University Linz, Medical Faculty, Department for Anesthesiology and Critical Care Medicine
+• Johannes Kepler University Linz, Faculty of Medicine, Department of Anesthesiology and Surgical Intensive Care Medicine

 • Total budget: 1.74 million euros